-I’m extremely excited to be working with Stephanie Thwaites at Curtis Brown on a new round of edits to the Vessel, taking on board the feedback I received from the Junior Judges.
+I’m extremely excited to be working with Stephanie Thwaites at Curtis Brown on a new round of edits, taking on board the feedback I received from the Junior Judges.
 Following these changes we will hopefully be sending the new manuscript out to publishers!

 When and why did you start writing novels?

 As a kid I wrote a lot of stories about a 1920s grizzled American police detective.
 Sort of like Dick Tracy.
 When I showed the stories to adults they laughed at how unexpectedly bloodthirsty they were for an eleven-year old.
 So I kept writing them.